My PrEP Story: Part II

 I have a better understanding of my overall health too.
 The screenings brought attention to my tendency to carry extra weight and also my slightly elevated blood pressure.
 If I wasn’t already going in for my PrEP appointment I would have never known I was at risk for these additional chronic conditions.

-Learning about myself in my PrEP journey
+Learning about myself while taking PrEP

-In my life, I truly strive for balance of my mind, body, and spirit.
+In my life, I truly strive for a balance of my mind, body, and spirit.
 On this journey, I am realizing the ups and downs of taking medications every day.
 I have also learned so much about myself and what my personal values are when it comes to sex.

 Through these experiences, I am constantly forming opinions on what I like and don’t like, and with it is the eventual settling into who I’ll be for the rest of my life.
 I am grateful for this journey so far and, with or without PrEP, I think it serves a meaningful purpose in helping people express themselves and find out what they value in a potential partner.